 Selling your car during the coronavirus (COVID-19) crisis

-With the UK, Wales and Scotland now in tiers or lockdowns due to the coronavirus (COVID-19) outbreak, the government has placed restrictions on travel within the UK that make selling your car more challenging than normal.
+With England, Wales and Scotland now in tiers or lockdowns due to the coronavirus (COVID-19) outbreak, governments have placed restrictions on travel within the UK that make selling your car more challenging than normal.
 This guide explains everything you need to know.

-The government’s stringent travel restrictions reflect its current focus on containing any further transmission of the virus and implementing a nation-wide policy of ‘social distancing’ — instructing everyone to remain at home and in isolation, whenever possible.
+The government’s stringent travel restrictions reflect its current focus on containing any further transmission of the virus and implementing a nation-wide policy of ‘social distancing’ – instructing everyone to stay at home, whenever possible.